hamzasherazii/Bots-Categorization-with-respect-to-Regions-and-Filtering-Logs/README.md

 # Bot Traffic Analysis on LEMP WordPress EC2 Server

+Note that I'm documenting my research while working on EC2 by AWS.
+You can use this documentation and perform on any server of your choice as EC2 is not the limitation.

 ## Introduction

 This guide explains how to check and understand bot traffic on a WordPress website running on an EC2 server with the LEMP stack (Linux, Nginx, MySQL, PHP).
 We'll: